BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 > away our holy duties and you leave our lives puny and meaningless.
 > There is no doubt that in exchanging a self-centered for a selfless
 > life we gain enormously in self-esteem.
 The vanity of the selfless,
-> even those who practise utmost humility, is boundless.*
+> even those who practice utmost humility, is boundless.*

 ***

 > *The inert mass of a nation is in its middle section.
 The decent,
 > average people who do the nation's work in cities and on the land
 > are worked upon and shaped by minorities at both ends- the best
-> andthe worst.*
+> and the worst.*

 ***